senthil7780/yara-ws/README.md

 while i am working i found out that my aws account was compromised and have to wait until i setup a new account.

-The whole task took 3 hrs or more without writing unit tests.
+until now the task took around 3.5 hrs without writing unit tests.
 I have not practised unit tests earlier hence i will take some time.